Wuhai: Economy

-Wuhai lies on a major Yellow River train route, connecting a large number of cities in Inner Mongolia, central and southern China.
-Travel time from Beijing by train is approximately 20 hours and prices range from 350 yuan (US$50) for 2nd class "hard sleeper" ticket to 480 yuan (US$75) for the 1st class "soft sleeper" ticket.
-Tickets from neighboring Baotou cost approx 53 yuan (US$8.6 as of 2014/09/15) for a 4-hour train journey.

-Transportation within the city is very simple and affordable.
-Almost every other car is a taxi.
-Meter starts from 5 yuan (US$0.8) for the first 2 miles and 1.2 yuan (US$0.19) for every mile thereafter.
-Buses are very frequent and cost 1 yuan per person.
+Industry

+Wuhai's industrial economy began with coal mining, and in its early years, coal was the dominant industry.
+With the implementation of China Western Development, the city gradually established a diversified industrial system centered on coal chemicals, chlor-alkali chemicals, construction materials, and steel metallurgy.
+By 2015, these four pillar industries and their supporting sectors accounted for 95% of the city's total industrial output.
+The local coal conversion rate increased significantly—from less than 20% in 1976 to over 90% in 2015.

+To reduce its reliance on coal resources, Wuhai began developing strategic emerging industries.
+The city has promoted resource conservation, intensive utilization, and circular development.
+It has focused on building industrial clusters for new energy—such as the complete photovoltaic (solar power) industry chain and battery production—as well as for new materials, including biodegradable materials and organosilicon products.
+Notably, the world's largest integrated BDO (1,4-butanediol) production facility has been completed and is now operational.

+As of 2021, emerging industries accounted for 23% of Wuhai's total industrial output, reflecting the city's gradual shift toward a more sustainable and diversified economic structure.

 Beijing PanAm International Aviation Academy (BPIAA)

 Although Wuhai in general is lacking large higher educational institutions, in the early 2007 a major foreign investment was injected into the development of a local flight training base for Chinese airline cadets located in Wuhai Regional Airport (ICAO abbrev.
 "ZBUH").
 The flight base has 8 to 14 Diamond DA40 light training aircraft providing flight lessons for over 130 students designated to train at this base.
 Convenient airport location close to the city, low levels of pollution and relatively fair weather/visibility factors allow flight training approximately 300 days per year (subject to military restrictions).
 The arrival of Beijing Panam International Aviation Academy also laid a foundation for the first ever foreign community in Wuhai, composed mostly of foreign Flight Instructors from various ICAO countries working on annual contracts for BPIAA.

 At the end of 2008, following the World economic recession, the company, previously belonging to an American AIG Insurance Corporation, fell into financial difficulties and stopped operating awaiting injection of the new investment funds either from the Chinese government or independent investors.